What are they?

 - be able to make a non-binding nomination, where the trustee takes the member’s preference into account, but makes the final decision itself, or

 - not be able to make any nomination at all and the payment of the benefit may be subject to trustee discretion and/or the fund’s governing rules.
-For example, in some funds, members cannot make nominations and the rules of the fund require death benefits to be paid to the member’s estate.
+For example, the rules of the fund may require death benefits to be paid to the member’s estate.

 Nominations that bind the trustee